learning2hash/learning2hash.github.io/_publications/kothawade2022object.markdown

 bibkey: kothawade2022object
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/2207.01778'}
-tags: ['Cross-Modal', 'Retrieval Models', 'Shallow', 'Supervised', 'Applications']
+tags: ['Tools and Libraries', 'Evaluation Metrics', 'Applications']
 ---
 Retrieving images with objects that are semantically similar to objects of interest (OOI) in a query image has many practical use cases.
 A few examples